Today’s Reading: Matthew 16:5-28; Mark 8:14-9:1; Luke 9:18-27

 At this they began to argue with each other because they hadn’t brought any bread.
 Jesus knew what they were saying, so he said, “You have so little faith!
 Why are you arguing with each other about having no bread?
 Don’t you understand even yet?
 Don’t you remember the 5,000 I fed with five loaves and the baskets of leftovers you picked up?
 Why can’t you understand that I’m not talking about bread?
 So again I say, ‘Beware of the yeast of the Pharisees and Sadducees.’”

 Have you ever met someone who takes everything you say literally?
 The use of sarcasm goes right past them and they look at you with a puzzled expression, trying to figure out why you said what you said.
-Then there is that person that uses the term “literally” while exaggerating, making their statement near impossible.
-For example, “I literally died walking up those stairs!”
+Then there is that person that uses the term “literally” while exaggerating, making their statement impossible.
+For example, “I have literally told you this a million times!”
 Oh, if they only literally understood the definition of the word “literally”.

 The disciples were struggling with distinguishing when Jesus was speaking to them in literal terms and when he was speaking figuratively.
-He spoke to them often in parables but here they are once again missing the meaning of what Jesus is trying to teach them because they are thinking in human terms instead of spiritual concepts.
+He often spoke to them in parables but they still have not figured out how to relate the words of Jesus to real life situations.
+They are missing the meaning of what Jesus is trying to teach them because they are thinking in human terms instead of spiritual concepts.

-Jesus understands their misunderstanding and so he goes back to square one with them:
+Jesus understands their confusion and patiently goes back to square one with them:

 “Who do people say that the Son of Man is?”

 “Well,” they replied, “some say John the Baptist, some say Elijah, and others say Jeremiah or one of the other prophets.”

 Then he asked them, “But who do you say I am?”